-The Oral and Maxillofacial Pathology Service is the only pathology group in the state of Washington specializing exclusively in the area of oral and maxillofacial pathology.
+The Oral Pathology Biopsy Service in Seattle is the only pathology group in the state of Washington specializing exclusively in the area of oral and maxillofacial pathology.

 Our affiliation with one of the top Dental Schools and Pathology Departments in the nation allows us to provide state of the art services including standard tissue processing and staining, immunofluorescence, flow cytometry and immunocytochemistry.

-Medical and dental professionals can have confidence in the accuracy and promptness of the consultative and diagnostic services provided by the Oral and Maxillofacial Pathology Service at the University of Washington.
+Medical and dental professionals can have confidence in the accuracy and promptness of the consultative and diagnostic services provided by the Oral Pathology Biopsy Service at the University of Washington.

 - To ensure optimal care through accurate diagnosis or management of diseases and abnormalities of the oral and maxillofacial region.

 - To provide state of the art, comprehensive consultation and tissue diagnostic and reporting services to hospitals, clinicians, private practitioners and specialists in dentistry and medicine throughout the Pacific Northwest.

 - To provide a center for teaching and dissemination of knowledge through its archived collections, its courses, scholarly exchanges, and public service.

 - To promote oral and maxillofacial pathology as a specialty of dentistry and pathology; encourage collaboration and interaction with other health care providers, laboratories, hospitals, and professional organizations.